Shanghai Noon

 Ending Explained: Shanghai Noon

-The final moments of Shanghai Noon reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Shanghai Noon reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Shanghai Noon?